-The college counselor recommendation is one of the most important and overlooked portions of the college admissions process.
+The college counselor recommendation letters are one of the most important and overlooked portions of the college admissions process.
 “Virtually every classmate that I have spoken to at Stanford had a good relationship with his/her counselor, and some maintain friendships,” one advisor said.
 The Common Application has added two options for school counselors to decline sending an evaluation for students:

 - “I do not have sufficient personal knowledge of this student.”

 - “The demands of my counseling load do not afford me sufficient time.”

 With these options, it is critical that you give school counselors a reason to write you evaluations by developing a personal connection and showing sincere effort in your academics and extracurricular activities.
 Recommendation letters for college is one of the most underrated elements of the admissions process.

 Your college admissions counselor helps admissions officers see you from a different academic perspective, outside of an individual classroom.
 At many private and preparatory schools, counselors often directly talk to admissions officers–college admissions counseling.
 More importantly, school counselors can be a source of guidance and experience throughout high school if you are able to make your relationship with him/her personal.

 But how do I get to know my counselor when there are hundreds of students in my class?